New Balance Vazee Pace v2 Fully Reviewed for Quality

 The original Vase Pace had no internal heel counter, and this is the same for the v2.
 In sticking with this design choice and removing the reflectivity, it creates a softer surface, reducing any friction and potential for blisters.

 The REVlite foam in combination with the carbon rubber outsole and individual pod design reduces strike impact on the joints and knees.
 Continuing this technology into the Vazee Pace v2 showcases New Balance’s history of caring for its customers overall wellbeing and making it a priority one design at a time.

-, even some non-technical trails.
 They will withstand a good degree of wet conditions without over-compensation for the water.
 They have a breathable upper that has the unique feature of preventing sand and debris from irritating the runner’s foot.

 • Knit constructed upper for breathability and stylish design

 • Increased reflectivity for safety when running in low-light conditions

 • Fast and supportive ride